-CULINARY INTERNSHIP ... applies program objectives and competencies under supervision in culinary settings, preparing foods that are cooked to order.
+CULINARY INTERNSHIP...applies program objectives and competencies under supervision in culinary settings, preparing foods that are cooked to order.
 Activities may include day, evening, and weekend requirements.
 Students enhance the learning experience through journal writing and other written assignments.
-A final program portfolio is required per rubric.COREQUISITES: 10316121 Advanced Garde Manager and Catering and 10316131 Global Cuisine and instructor verification of eligibility
+A final program portfolio is required per rubric.
+PREREQUISITE: Instructor verification of eligibility

-CULINARY LEADERSHIP ... includes review and application of industry-specific skills needed to master the effective management of a profitable and efficient culinary operation.
+CULINARY LEADERSHIP...includes review and application of industry-specific skills needed to master the effective management of a profitable and efficient culinary operation.
 Includes recipe and product development, menu scripting, time management, principles of leadership, staff motivation, developing a community of excellence, staff scheduling, writing a business plan, developing standard operating procedures, resume and portfolio development, professional development planning, interviewing and public speaking skills.

-CULINARY MATH ... prepares learners to apply math concepts to culinary and food service settings.
+CULINARY MATH...prepares learners to apply math concepts to culinary and food service settings.
 Competencies include calculation of basic units of measure, theoretical and actual food cost determination, calculation of yield percentage and edible portion costs as well as the use of conversion charts.
+COREQUISITES: 10316102 Skills Development and 10316104 Intro to Baking and Pastry

 DINING ROOM AND BEVERAGE SERVICE...introduces learners to dining room and beverage service including wine, spirits, beer, mixology, and non-alcoholic drinks.
-Helps learners refine their customer service and meal delivery skills through study and application of proper, customer-oriented dining room service environments including etiquette, dining room safety, set-up, styles of table service, and menu knowledge skills.
+Helps learners refine their customer service and meal delivery skills through the study and application of proper, customer-oriented dining room service environments including etiquette, dining room safety, set-up, styles of table service, and menu knowledge skills.
 Concepts include histories of table service, psychology of the customer, and service sequence.

-ENGLISH COMPOSITION 1... is designed for learners to develop knowledge and skills in all aspects of the writing process.
+ENGLISH COMPOSITION 1...is designed for learners to develop knowledge and skills in all aspects of the writing process.
 Planning, organizing, writing, editing and revising are applied through a variety of activities.
 Students will analyze audience and purpose, use elements of research, and format documents using standard guidelines.
 Individuals will develop critical reading skills through analysis of various written documents.
-COREQUISITE: Writing placement assessment or equivalent AND Reading placement assessment or equivalent
+Discuss reading and writing academic course support with your Counselor.